nicatspark/motionBlur/README.md

 - `applyToggle`
 - `easing` - many built in easing are available, see <https://easings.net/>
 - `useMotionBlur` - defaults to true.
 - `blurMultiplier` - defaults to 1.
 1.5 makes the motion bluriness 50% more pronounced.
+A 10 pixel move with multiplier set to 30 will render the same amount of max blur as a 300px move with multiplier set to 1.
 - `blockMovement` - defaults to false.
 Motions blurs but doesn't move.
 - `docRoot` - This is were the SVG will be placed into.
 Defaults to document.body